Statement on Non-Discrimination and Fair Access in Legal Recruitment

 NALP is committed to helping make the legal profession accessible to all individuals on a non-discriminatory basis.
 NALP is opposed to discrimination based upon sex, actual or perceived gender, age, race, color, religion, creed, national or ethnic origin, disability, sexual orientation, gender identity and expression, genetic information, parental, marital, domestic partner, civil union, military, or veteran status.

-NALP has adopted "Principles and Standards for Law Placement and Recruitment Activities" to guide its members in lawful and ethical recruitment practices.
+NALP has adopted "Principles for a Fair and Ethical Recruitment Process" to guide its members in lawful and ethical recruitment practices.

 Inappropriate interviewing behavior, unfortunately, is still a reality, and illegal or unacceptable inquiries, behavior or considerations too often continue to enter into recruiting activities and decisions.
 NALP deplores discrimination and unfair employment and placement practices whenever and wherever they occur including within the NALP organization itself (see Policy Memorandum 100 - “Diversity within NALP”).
 Such practices taint the recruiting process and undermine the ethical foundations of the legal profession.